zli5t/ShellQDB/README.md

 Documentation
 --------------------------------------------------------------------------------

-Extensive documentation can be found in the various scripts.
+Extensive documentation can be found on the wiki; the various scripts also have descriptions of what they do and how they're typically used.
 Miscellaneous documentation not found elsewhere is provided below.